 Having a comfortable balance between work and life is a challenge for most working professionals.
 This highly impacts the mental and physical well-being of a worker.
 One of the important evaluation standards is the amount of time people spend at work.
 The more people work, the less time they will devote to family, leisure activities, and rest.

-In Spain, 4% of the employees work very long hours, much less than the OECD average, 11%.
+In Spain, 4% of the employees work very long hours, much less than the OECD average of 11%.
 In Spain, full-time workers on average devote 66% of their daily time (about 15.9 hours) to personal care and leisure activities.
 Compared with living in other OECD countries, you might expect an averagely more balanced life living in Spain.

 Safety is another important factor that influences people’s daily life.
 In Spain, 82% of people say that they feel safe walking alone at night, way higher than the OECD average of 68%.
 That’s probably one of the reasons why the nightlife in Spain is very famous and people feel safe going out at night.

 Apart from feelings about safety, the homicide rate (the number of murders per 100 000 inhabitants) in Spain is about 0.6, way lower than the OECD average of 3.7.
 This is a better index to predict the safety of the country.

 72% of people living in Spain reported being in good health, more than the OECD average of 69%.
 Spain enjoys one of the highest life expectancies among OECD countries, at about 83 years on average.
 This is related to better medical care, better doctors, and the implementation of medical technologies, living standards, and lifestyle.